 Draw a variety of letters, numbers, colors, and animals onto paper plates.
 Lay the plates face up on the ground.

 Next, play some music and encourage your child to dance until the music stops.
 When you stop the music, shout out one of the items you have drawn onto a plate.

-If you shout the word Scramble after this, your child has to run to that plate.
-If you don’t shout Scramble, they stay still until the music resumes and they start dancing again.
+If you shout the word Scramble after naming an item, your child has to run to that plate.
+If you don’t shout Scramble, they stay still until the music resumes.
+Once you restart the music, they can dance again.

 Indoor Gross Motor Activities For Preschoolers And Toddlers

 Don’t worry if you don’t have plenty of outdoor space, or if the weather is bad.
 You can still enjoy gross motor activities with your preschooler or toddler.

 1. Don’t Touch The Laser Beams/Spider In The Web